Did you get your sun vitamin D today?

 Melanoma, the most dangerous of the various types of skin cancer, has a rate increase almost 4 times since the 1970's.

-Along with vitamins K, A, and E, the vitamin D supplement may be toxic if you take in too much.
+In nursing school in the 90's, we were taught that along with vitamins K, A, and E, the vitamin D supplement may be toxic if you take in too much.
+This has since been debunked.
+It is possible to take 10,000 IU of vitamin D3 and up to 90,000 vitamin D3 so long as you take it with K2-MK7.
+We are not in the business of promoting supplements so you will have to do your own research on this.
 However, you cannot get an overdose on vitamin D from your exposure to the sun.
 Our body only makes what we need.

 What about winter time and the lack of sun exposure in our daily lives.

-Oily fish like salmon and sardines have vitamin D. Milk and eggs have vitamin D as well.
+Oily fish like salmon and sardines have vitamin D. Milk and farm eggs (chickens that live outdoors in the day and eat bugs and not just chicken feed) have vitamin D as well.

 Before taking supplements, speak to a healthcare professional.
 In most cases, only women who are pregnant or breastfeeding, those over 60, vegans and vegetarians will need to supplement.
 If you are dealing with other health challenges, you also may need it.
 Remember, the water cures protocol enhances your ability to make it.